IamFedorM/IamFedorM/README.md

 ### Hi there 👋
+My name is Fedor Mikhailov and I am a student in France.
+I am passionate about Data-Analysis and want to connect my future job with this.
 <!--
 **IamFedorM/IamFedorM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.